VirgilSecurity/awesome-virgil/README.md

 ### With WordPress
 * [Virgil Pure Wordpress Plugin](https://github.com/VirgilSecurity/virgil-pure-wordpress) - Free Wordpress Plugin based on a powerful and revolutionary cryptographic technology that protects user passwords from data breaches and both online and offline attacks.

-### With Passport.js
-* [Virgil PasspostJS](https://github.com/VirgilSecurity/virgil-passport-pythia) - This module lets you authenticate using a username and password while protecting the passwords cryptographically using the Pythia PRF service.
-We'll refer to passwords protected with the Pythia PRF service as Breach-Proof Password.

 # Blog Posts